 Back in 2011, we published a typical training week of yours.
 It was lots of strong sets of five.
 Is that still your bread and butter?

 I mix it up a lot.
 Sometimes I'll do threes, sometimes fives, and I only train them to the point of fatigue.
 I don't want to build up a lot of lactic acid.
 This allows me to really bounce back and keep working.

 Day 6: Events/Cardio

-This varies.
+This day consists of around 4 hours of event training.
 I'll practice anything I'm training for at the given moment.
 Each competition is different, so I work only toward my next competition or on my weaker events.

 I love strength sports.
-The camaraderie has to be unlike any other sport.
+The camaraderie and community is unlike any other sport.
 Your opponents are also your support.
 The only downside is the stereotype of "strong."
 People think that anyone as big and strong as we are has to be taking something.
-If people wouldn't limit themselves by such ideas, I'm sure they would achieve more.
+If people wouldn't limit themselves by such ideas, I'm sure they would achieve more of their goals.